Skip to main content

 Magnolia virginiana Note the sweet bay magnolia has a white bloom to the undersides of its leaves.
 Its stature is quite different from the southern magnolia although its flowers are similar.
 Bruce K. Kirchoff http://bioimages.vanderbilt.edu/

-The Crim Dell Meadow extends just west of the Tyler and Sunken Gardens, and holds some surprising features and high diversity.
-As you enter the meadow from the Tyler garden on the sidewalk, northern white cedar (Thuja occidentalis) and fragrant sumac (Rhus aromatic ‘Gro-Lo’) are among several new plantings mixed in with more Japanese cleyera.
-Also note near the fence of the sunken garden a full specimen of a scarlet buckeye (Aesculus pavia).
-Just west of the west brick wall of the Tyler Garden are two large coast redwoods (Sequoia sempervirens) that were shipped to the College from California around Cape Horn and planted as cuttings in 1953.
-The northern tree lost a large limb during a 2002 windstorm; and the southern tree lost its top during Hurricane Isabel in 2003.
-Adolph Hight, then director of facilities management, saved the debris with the idea of shaping something both practical and unique.
-His hope was realized in the bench now placed between the trees – the result of a collaborative effort involving Professor Pease (Art and Art History), students Emily Fraser ’07 and Nathan Burgess '08, senior carpenter Mike Wood, and College arborist Matthew Trowbridge.
+Near the Sunken Garden fence, look for a full specimen of scarlet buckeye (Aesculus pavia).
+Just west of the Tyler Garden’s brick wall stand two large coast redwoods (Sequoia sempervirens), shipped from California around Cape Horn and planted as cuttings in 1953.
+Though the northern tree lost a large limb in a 2002 windstorm and the southern tree lost its top in Hurricane Isabel in 2003, their legacy lives on.
+Adolph Hight, then director of facilities management, preserved the fallen wood to create a unique bench placed between the trees—a collaborative project involving Professor Pease (Art and Art History), students Emily Fraser ’07 and Nathan Burgess ’08, carpenter Mike Wood, and College arborist Matthew Trowbridge.

-Exploring around the meadow near the dawn redwoods you can find other interesting specimens including Harry Lauder's walking stick (Corylus avellana 'Contorta'), Chinese juniper (Juniperus chinensis), a boxwood collection, cypress (Chamaecyparis sp.), river birch (Betula nigra), sweet bay (Magnolia virginiana), and flowering dogwood (Cornus candensis).
+Nearby, you can find other interesting plants such as Harry Lauder’s walking stick (Corylus avellana ‘Contorta’), Chinese juniper (Juniperus chinensis), a boxwood collection, cypress (Chamaecyparis species), river birch (Betula nigra), sweet bay (Magnolia virginiana), and flowering dogwood (Cornus candensis).

-Find the bronze statue titled “Spring” (shown in the images on this page) and exit the meadow on the adjacent small trail.
-Go south and pass over the Crim Dell bridge.
+Be sure to find the bronze statue titled “Spring” located within the meadow.
+From there, exit on the adjacent small trail, head south, and cross over the picturesque Crim Dell bridge.